Oxted line

 Most trains on the Oxted line are operated by Southern, although Thameslink services also run to-and-from East Grinstead at peak times.
 During off-peak periods on weekdays, there is a half-hourly service between and East Grinstead, and an hourly service between and Uckfield.
 Services operated by Class 377 electric multiple units generally call at all stations between and East Grinstead; services operated by Class 171 diesel multiple units call at all stations between Oxted and Uckfield, but generally run non-stop between and Oxted.

 The first part of the route to be completed, between and Uckfield, was opened by the London, Brighton and South Coast Railway (LB&SCR) in August 1868.
 Although construction work was also carried out on the northern part of the Oxted line, the unfinished track bed was abandoned in 1869.
-In 1878, Parliament authorised the South Croydon–East Grinstead line, part of which would be built as a joint venture between the LB&SCR and the South Eastern Railway.
+In 1878, Parliament authorised the South Croydon–East Grinstead line, part of which would be built as a joint venture between the LB&SCR and the South Eastern Railway called the Croydon and Oxted Joint Railway.
 The first trains between London and East Grinstead via Oxted ran in March 1884.
 Four years later, in 1888, the Oxted line was completed with the opening of the section between Hurst Green Junction and Eridge.